 I am the head organiser and teach on the course Naturvårdsbiologi - Conservation Biology BI 1244

-I am the course administrator and teach on the course Grundläggande zoologi, evolution och husdjurens historia - Basic zoology, evolution and the history of domesticated animals BI1312 (a new course from 2019)
+I also teach on the courses: Tillämpad naturvårdsbiologi - Applied conservation biology BI1318, Evolution & Ecology BI1393 and the course Grundläggande zoologi, evolution och husdjurens historia - Basic zoology, evolution and the history of domesticated animals BI1312

 I supervise master projects within ecology in a wide spectrum of areas and in different taxa.

 Hedda Björk Ericsson "The effect of group size on growth rate in the house cricket (Acheta domesticus)"

 Caroliné Olofsson "Changed behavior in the house cricket Acheta domesticus: predetermined or an effect of learning?"

 John-Christophe Hessler Frelinckx "Behavioural study of the house cricket (Acheta domesticus): individual boldness and personality"

 Douglas Hunter "Feeding the 45 million: substituting soybean meal with insect meal within EU poultry & egg production"

 Insects in circular systems - on Earth & in Space